CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/06-procedures.md

 questions:
 - How can simplify the maintainable of long queries with similarities?
 - How can you build business logic with SQL?
-- How can you clean/fix a database with corrupted/bad quality data unfit for you analytics?
+- How can you clean/fix a database with corrupted/bad quality data unfit for your analytics?
 objectives:
 - Introducing procedural elements of SQL databases
 - Introducing Stored Procedures with parameters
 - Introducing IF/LOOP/CURSOR
-- Understanding the difference of processing data in the database vs outside of of database engine
+- Understanding the difference of processing data in the database vs. outside of database engine
 - Understanding the advantages and disadvantages of stored procedures
 - Example with fixing data
 keypoints: